HYBRID EVENT: Join us in person in Tokyo, Japan or attend virtually from anywhere.

 Background: Congenital Heart Disease (CHD) is the most common type of birth defect and the leading cause of infant mortality related to congenital anomalies worldwide.
 Despite the high burden of CHD in Afghanistan, epidemiological data from the country remain extremely limited.
 This study aimed to characterize the spectrum of CHD in Afghanistan and discuss systemic barriers to timely diagnosis and management.
 The findings are intended to provide insights that can guide future research, enhance early detection efforts, and inform the development of evidence-based clinical strategies.

 Methods: A retrospective observational study was conducted at Ariana Medical Complex, reviewing medical records of patients diagnosed with CHD between March 2022 and December 2024.
-The analysis included a total of 4,854 echocardiographically confirmed cases of Congenital Heart Disease (CHD).
+The analysis included a total of 4,830 echocardiographically confirmed patients of CHD.
 Data were extracted on patient age, gender, and CHD subtypes.
-CHD lesions were classified based on standard anatomical and physiological criteria.
-Cases were further categorized as simple or complex, with complex CHD defined as defects requiring advanced surgical intervention (multi-step surgical repair or palliative procedures).
+CHD lesions were identified based on the type of defect.
+Cases were further categorized as Acyanotic and Cyanotic, with Cyanotic CHD defined as complex structural abnormalities of the heart present from birth, characterized by inadequate oxygenation of systemic blood due to right-to-left shunting or impaired pulmonary circulation, and generally necessitating staged surgical correction or palliative interventions to ensure survival and improve long-term outcomes.
 Descriptive statistical methods were used to analyze patterns in disease distribution, and potential gaps in timely diagnosis and care were highlighted based on professional experience and observation.

-This study provides a foundational overview of the Congenital Heart Disease (CHD) spectrum in Afghanistan, demonstrating a predominance of non-complex lesions alongside a significant burden of complex cases with delayed diagnosis.
-Beyond the descriptive findings, professional insights underscore critical systemic challenges—including limited specialist availability, the absence of in-country pediatric cardiac surgical capacity, significant access barriers, and economic constraints—that continue to impede timely diagnosis and optimal care.
+Conclusion: This study provides a foundational overview of the CHD spectrum in Afghanistan, demonstrating a predominance of acyanotic lesions alongside a significant burden of cyanotic cases with delayed diagnosis.
+Beyond the descriptive findings, professional insights underscore critical systemic challenges, including limited specialist availability, the lack of in-country pediatric cardiac surgical capacity, significant access barriers, and economic constraints that continue to impede timely diagnosis and optimal care.
 Addressing these issues requires not only investment in local diagnostic and treatment infrastructure but also active collaboration with international cardiology associations and healthcare institutions.
 Strengthened global partnerships can support capacity-building, training, and sustainable care models to improve outcomes for children with CHD in Afghanistan.

 Biography: